 Poetic Pilgrimage are Sukina and Muneera, two friends who met and bonded over singing and their Jamaican heritage.
 Both hailing from Bristol, UK Muneera is the DJ, Sukina is the singer, and they are both emcees.
-Through their close friendship and converting to Islam in 2005 after their…Continue
+Through their close friendship and converting to Islam in 2005 after their studying of Malcolm X, they developed Poetic Pilgrimage - a spoken word and…Continue

 The latest video from NYC's Pegasus Warning has us in a sentimental mood.
-In the soft and sultry song, he sings of love and love-lost with glittery…Continue
+In the soft and sultry song, he sings of love and love-lost with glittery visuals courtesy of director and acclaimed Artist…Continue

 Added by THA TRUE ORIGINAL GATA™ on January 31, 2013 at 6:43am — No Comments

 Added by Tiago Malta on January 30, 2013 at 3:22pm — No Comments